Setting up a stage using the API Gateway console - Amazon API Gateway

 1. Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

-5. To enable API caching for the stage, select the Enable API cache option under the Cache Settings section.
-Then choose the desired options and associated values for Cache capacity, Encrypt cache data, Cache time-to-live (TTL), as well as any requirements for per-key cache invalidation.
+To enable API caching for the stage, turn on Provision API cache.
+Then configure the Default method-level caching, Cache capacity, Encrypt cache data, Cache time-to-live (TTL), as well as any requirements for per-key cache invalidation.

-For more information about stage-level cache settings, see Enabling API caching to enhance responsiveness.
+For more information about cache settings, see Enabling API caching to enhance responsiveness.

 If you enable API caching for an API stage, your AWS account might be charged for API caching.
 Caching isn't eligible for the AWS Free Tier.

-6. To enable Amazon CloudWatch Logs for all of the methods associated with this stage of this API Gateway API, do the following:
+9. To enable Amazon CloudWatch Logs for all of the methods associated with this stage of this API Gateway API, in the Logs and tracing section, choose Edit.

-To enable CloudWatch Logs for all or only some of the methods, you must also specify the ARN of an IAM role that enables API Gateway to write information to CloudWatch Logs on behalf of your user.
+To enable CloudWatch Logs, you must also specify the ARN of an IAM role that enables API Gateway to write information to CloudWatch Logs on behalf of your user.
 To do so, choose Settings from the APIs main navigation pane.
-Then enter the ARN of an IAM role in the CloudWatch log role ARN text field.
+Then, for CloudWatch log role, enter the ARN of an IAM role.

 For common application scenarios, the IAM role could attach the managed policy of AmazonAPIGatewayPushToCloudWatchLogs, which contains the following access policy statement: